b-gonzalez/Fluent-VBA/README.md

 # Meta tests

 The fluent unit testing framework uses itself to test itself.
-These set of tests are contained in the mTests module in the MetaTests sub
+These set of tests are contained in the mTests module in the MetaTests sub.
+You can also find a link to the MetaTests [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Meta-Tests)

 # Documentation tests